guettli/git-tips/README.md

 That makes it easier to switch between PRs.

+If you have a train of PRs, I like this mnemonic:

+- First PR: light blue
+- Second PR: yellow
+- Third PR: purple

 If you have a train of PRs, I like this color scheme because it makes them easy to distinguish:

 - First PR: light blue